Jerry Grote: New York Mets

-In 1968, Grote was hitting over .300 at mid-season and was recognized as one of the top catchers in the National League when he was selected to be the starting catcher in the 1968 All-Star Game.
+In 1968, Grote was hitting over .300 at mid-season and was recognized as one of the top catchers in the Nationàl league when he was selected to be the starting catcher in the 1968 All-Star Game.
 He became only the second Met player in franchise history after Ron Hunt to earn a starting role in an All-Star game.
 Grote was hitless in two at-bats during the game.
-He ended the year with a .282 batting average along with three home runs and 31 runs batted in.
+He ended the year with a .282 batting average along with three home runs and 31 RBIs.

-The 1969 season would be a memorable one for Grote and the Mets.
-The Chicago Cubs had been in first place since the beginning of the season and had a nine-game lead as late as August 15.
+In the 1969 season, the Chicago Cubs had been in first place since the beginning of the season and had a nine-game lead as late as August 15.
 However, the Cubs began to falter while the Mets continued to play well.
 When the two teams met for a two-game series on September 8, the Mets won both games to move just a half game behind the Cubs.
 Aside from calling Tom Seaver's five-hit pitching performance in the second game, Grote drove in the Mets' seventh and final run of the game.
 The following day, the Mets swept the Montreal Expos in a doubleheader, with Grote catching all 21 innings.
 Coupled with a Cubs loss, the Mets moved into first place for the first time in their history.
-The Mets stayed in the lead for the rest of the season, finishing with a 37–11 record in their final 48 games while the Cubs slumped to a 9–17 record in their final 26 games, and clinched the National League Eastern Division title on September 24.
+The Mets stayed in the lead for the rest of the season, finishing with a 37–11 record in their final 48 games while the Cubs slumped to a 9–17 record in their final 26 games, and clinched the National League East division title on September 24.